Catholic Mass for Graduates, Alumni, Families

 Goddard Chapel, 5:00 p.m.

 It is with joy that we plan to gather in-person around word and table this Commencement and Reunion Weekend.
 Let us celebrate and give thanks.
 All are welcome and, as always, come as you are.
 Refreshments to follow.

-Welcome from the Catholic Community
+Welcome from the Catholic Chaplain

 "I’m frequently reminded of our identity – the Catholic Community at Tufts (CCT).
 No arbitrary choice of words, community describes our essence – both what we are and was what we aspire to be.
 CCT has the shape and form that it does because of the individual contributions of its members, present and past.
 Learning from each member of our community – members new, old, and even those who have graduated – is essential to maintaining a robust, adaptable and enriching Catholic community for us all.
 Welcome!"

 Please reach out to student leaders with any questions, needs, or concerns.